renjieQ/investment/README.md

 # Overview

 This is a comprehensive portfolio backtesting and analysis system built with Streamlit.
-The application provides interactive tools for analyzing investment portfolios consisting of stocks and ETFs (VOO, VEA, QQQ, FNGS, VWO, IAU, BNDX).
+The application provides interactive tools for analyzing investment portfolios consisting of stocks and ETFs (VOO, VEA, QQQ, FNGS, VWO, IAU).
 It enables users to perform backtesting analysis, visualize portfolio performance, optimize asset allocation strategies, analyze risk metrics, and export detailed reports through an intuitive web interface.

 ## Features